appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ## 🤕 Stuck ?

-If you need any help with the contribution, feel free to head over to [our discord channel](https://appwrite.io/discord) and we'll be happy to help you out.
+If you need any help with the contribution, feel free to head over to [our Discord channel](https://appwrite.io/discord) and we'll be happy to help you out.

 ## 😉 Need more freedom